gerfra/GuetzliBG/README.md

 USAGE

-1. Download guetzli_windows_x86-64.exe and rename it to guetzli.exe then copy it inside the GuetzliBG folder.
+1. Download GuetzliGui.au3 and compile it with Autoit.
 2. Press Select Folder to set the target directory, of course this folder will be inside the images that you want to reduce all together.
 3. Set the quality percentage from the slider.
 4. Press Rebuild Quality to start the procedure.